 Everyone knows that the Big Berkey is the premier water filter of choice and it is a champ.
 If you can afford one, then you should have one to provide clean, safe water to you and your family in the event of an emergency or clean water shortage.
-If you can’t afford it, let’s build our own DIY Home Water Filter
+If you can’t afford that, I’m here to help you build your own DIY Home Water Filter

 DIY Home Water Filter

 OK.
-I’m pretty sure we can build a DIY home water filter.
+That looks simple enough.
+We can build a DIY home water filter.

 First we’ll need a few items to make this all come together